msqz/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used the recorded driving on first track and the data provided in lecture.
+I used the recorded driving on first track and the sample data provided in lecture.

-For details about how I created the training data, see the next section.
+For details about how I created the training data, see the paragraph 3.

 ### Model Architecture and Training Strategy